Top Sea Swim Locations In Ireland

 Swims To Take Your Breath Away

 Swimming in the sea is something that has really kicked off in recent years and is forever growing in popularity.
-Taking the plunge into the sea brings a vast array of mental and physical health benefits.
-Walk by the coasts across the country and you see how sea swimming has become an integral part of the lives of so many people in Ireland.
+Taking the plunge into the sea brings a vast array of mental and physical health benefits, including boosting your immune system and circulation.

 If you are looking to take up sea swimming or to explore a new location, take a few minutes to read through our top sea swimming spot recommendations.

 The Forty Foot would be considered as one of Ireland’s best known swimming spots.
 The Forty Foot is located in Dún Laoghaire and is easily reached by car, train, bus or bike.
 Christmas day dips at the Forty Foot have become a longstanding Dublin tradition.
 Though you will find people launching themselves from the rocks into the water from sunrise to sunset all year round

 Pollock Holes, Clare

 The Pollock Holes is one of the most incredible places along the Wild Atlantic Way and is home to a variety of marine life.
 It is often recommended to go swimming within an hour or two of low tide which allows you to see the crystal clear water that the tidal pools have to offer.

 The Blackrock diving tower (pictured at top of blog) is one of Galway’s most iconic landmarks which allows swimmers to take the plunge into the Atlantic.
 This diving tower and the surrounding sea is a popular spot that brings in crowds of people throughout the summer months.
 It has a fantastic atmosphere but probably not the best spot if you’re looking for a quiet peaceful swim.